-This tech infused lifestyle was supercharged in early 2020, when the COVID-19 pandemic brought classroom lessons to a screeching halt and all learning moved online.
+This tech-infused lifestyle was supercharged in early 2020, when the COVID-19 pandemic brought classroom lessons to a screeching halt and all learning moved online.
 In the months that followed, Generation Z students had unprecedented exposure and experience using technology to continue their education outside the traditional brick-and-mortar school setting.
 However, many families and youth have struggled during this phase, and the move to remote learning exposed inequities in household access to basic technology.

 Generation Z in the Workforce

 Generation Z teens (15- to 17-year-olds) are less likely to be employed relative to their same-age counterparts in earlier generations, according to the Pew Research Center.
 One possible reason?
 Their priority is school.
 Nationwide, 41% of Generation X teens were working in 1986 and 27% of Millennial teens were working in 2002.
 This rate continued to fall — landing at just 18% of Generation Z teens working in 2018.

 At the same time, employment has increased substantially in recent years for the oldest members of Gen Z, from 47% of young adults ages 18–24 reporting employment between April 23 and May 12, 2020, to fully 69% between June 29 and Aug.
 8, 2022.

 Check out the KIDS COUNT Data Center for the latest education statistics related to Gen Z, including a new dataset on youth and young adults ages 14–24, which captures the majority of Gen Zers, as well as a dataset on the effects of COVID-19.
 Also, see these resources: